dimroc/dotvim2020/README.md

 $ # Done
 ```

 ### Notes

+- Custom options, commands, and globals live in the ./plugin/ folder
-No format support for macvim or gvim.
+- No formal support for macvim or gvim.
 Mostly due to dependency on fzf.